 - Set expectations ahead of time.
 In the weeks leading up to camp, talk with your child about what to expect at camp.
 Remind your child to stay hydrated, follow safety instructions, and not to share hats, helmets or hair brushes.

 - Double-check the packing list.
 Most camps will provide a packing list.
-Review it early so you have enough time to order any necessary items, and review it again after packing.
-Make sure all items are clearly labeled.
+Review it early so you have enough time to order any necessary items and review it again after packing.
+Make sure all items are clearly labeled with your child's last name.
 Don't forget items like sunscreen, bug spray and a disposable camera!
+Leave valuables at home.

 - Be aware of medical policies.
 If your child has any food allergies, medications or special health needs, make sure you've communicated with the camp ahead of time.
 Know who should receive medications, how they will be administered and other policies about health conditions.

 - Prepare for drop-off.
-Don't linger too long when dropping off.
+Don't linger too long when dropping your child off.
 Be excited for your child, say a quick goodbye and try to enjoy your own time away!

 Mellissa Myers, Nurse Practitioner at Children's Health℠ and Co-Director of Camp Moss (a camp for children with cardiac disease), offers one last piece of encouragement to parents preparing for camp: "You are amazing parents.
 Although you will miss your child so much, take time for yourself.
 Consider doing something great for yourself as a treat."